isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 - Mitelman Database mirror released on the ISB-CGC.

-Please follow the link `Mitelman Database Chromosome Aberrations and Gene Fusions in Cancer <https://mitelmandatabase.isb-cgc.org/>`_.
+Please go to `Mitelman Database Chromosome Aberrations and Gene Fusions in Cancer <https://mitelmandatabase.isb-cgc.org/>`_.

 All search databases available listed below.